hudahussaini/senior_design/README.md

 ## Senior Design Project
 Expert field modeling capstone project

+## How to run

+Currently for the demo it uses Bhirhanu Eshete but you can replace with another author wherever Bhirhanu's name is.
+Also replace my path with yours.

+for one author:
+get_all_pdfs_from_experts_for_one_author("AUTHOR_FIRST_NAME AUTHOR_LAST_NAME")

 # Tasks

 Data Collection: Building a pipeline to gather full-text publications from various sources utilizing an API like Crossref and preprocess the data.